btn0s/strella/docs/TECH-SPEC.md

 - **React Flow Mapping:** The Yjs data for each node is mapped to the `data` prop of the corresponding React Flow `Node`.
 The `position` from Yjs directly maps to the React Flow `Node` position.
 - **Ports/Handles:** Custom React Flow node components (`nodeTypes`) will use the `<Handle>` component to render connection points based on the node's static type definition.

+Performance monitoring for the React Flow rendering, especially under heavy CRDT load (many nodes/edges or frequent updates), will be crucial.
+Optimization strategies such as node/edge virtualization (rendering only visible elements), debouncing/throttling state updates passed to React Flow, and optimizing the `useYjsReactFlowBridge` hook should be considered and benchmarked as the application scales.

 ---